alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="multiple_waves_blur_0" width={800} height={200} />

-The blur works.
-Let's now make the blur more interesting by also determining the amount of noise to apply via a noise function.
-Let's try using simplex noise:
+To make the blur vary and evolve over time, we'll determine the amount of blur using a noise function.
+We'll use simplex noise again:

 ```glsl
 float calc_blur() {